PhoenixCreation/emoticon/README.md

 - Does not interact with `side faces`.
 It needs straight looking face.

-- Emotion flatulates very much sometimes.
-It can go from sad to happy in one frame which is not practical.
+- ~~Emotion flatuates very much sometimes.
+It can go from sad to happy in one frame which is not practical.~~

 ## Todo

-- [ ] Fix the flatulatation problem with counter and average emotion by `keeping track of past emotions`.
+- [x] Fix the flatuation problem with counter and average emotion by `keeping track of past emotions`.

 - [ ] Implement different versions of emoji for different `genders`.
 Can be followed up by other parameters like `eye color, skin color etc`.